mollinaca/monitor/README.md

-# docker files for prom and grafana
+# docker files for server and docker container monitoring

 docker and cofig files and releated directories.